sanjay035/sanjay035/README.md

 - 🌱 Used my skills to build a portfolio of projects, now eager to apply the same knowledge to real-world business problems.

-- 🔭 Currently practicing and improving on my problem-solving skills related to Data structures, Algorithms, Object Oriented Programming with C++, Java, Python.
+- 🔭 Currently practicing and improving on my problem-solving skills related to Data structures, Algorithms, Object Oriented Programming, Machine learning with C++, Java, Python.

 - 💬 Contributing at GeeksForGeeks, TowardsDataScience, AnalyticsVidhya (Medium).